High-Banana/changeURL/README.md

 - **Reddit**: `www.reddit.com` to `old.reddit.com`
 - **X (Twitter)**: `x.com` to `xcancel.com`

+> [!Note]
-> **Note:** Your browsing history is not saved by this extension.
+> Your browsing history is not saved by this extension.
 This extension simply changes URL to bypass login.
 No other additional features are added in this extension at this time.

 ## Acknowledgments